+PITC Institute is accredited by the Accrediting Bureau of Health Education Schools (ABHES) to February 28, 2025.
 PITC Institute is licensed by the State Board of Private Schools, Pennsylvania Department of Education.

-The Practical Nursing Program is approved by the Pennsylvania State Board of Nursing.
+The Practical Nursing Program is approved by the Pennsylvania State Board of Nursing and The Practical Nursing program has been placed on full approval status by the Pennsylvania State Board of Nursing